-Plants of Brachiaria ruziziensis were established in wooden boxes $(1.4 \times 0.6 \times 0.1 \text{ m})$ with a proliferation of surface roots required as feeding sites by the nymphs.
+Plants of Brachiaria ruziziensis were established in wooden boxes (1.4 x 0.6 x 0.1 m) with a proliferation of surface roots required as feeding sites by the nymphs.
 This arrangement was described previously as a component of an improved mass rearing design (CIAT Annual Report 2000).
 Boxes served as units of repetition for four treatments based on combinations of two factors: host plant age (4 and 8 weeks after transplanting) and water stress (field capacity and stressed).
-Boxes at field capacity were watered daily at the rate of 6 l/m while stressed plants were watered as the rate of 3 l/m every 3 days.
+Boxes at field capacity were watered daily at the rate of 6 l/m2 while stressed plants were watered as the rate of 3 l/m2 every 3 days.
 Each box was infested with eggs of A. varia collected from adults in the field in the Orinoquian Piedmont (C.I.
 La Libertad, Villavicencio, Dept. Meta).
 The CIAT colony was not used as the source for these eggs because the insects were not regarded as fully receptive to token stimuli; colony management selects strongly against diapause eggs and the most recent genetic addition to the colony were individuals from the Amazonian Piedmont (Dept. Caquetá) where conditions are continuously humid and diapause may not be important to species survival.